GeodataTools/geodata/doc/merra2/merra2_download.md

 A short guide to downloading data for [MERRA2 hourly, single-level surface flux diagnostics](https://disc.gsfc.nasa.gov/datasets/M2T1NXFLX_5.12.4/summary) for use with **geodata**.

-## Method 1 - Download using the geodata package itself
+## Download using the geodata package itself

 Download methods for MERRA2 hourly data are built into the **geodata** package.
 A basic example is as follows: